Bryan Mbeumo

-Bryan Tetsadong Marceau Mbeumo (/fr/; born 7 August 1999) is a professional footballer who plays as an attacking midfielder or forward for club Manchester United.
+Bryan Tetsadong Marceau Mbeumo (/fr/; born 7 August 1999) is a professional footballer who plays primarily as a right winger for club Manchester United.
 Born in France, he represents the Cameroon national team.
+He is also capable of playing as a striker or an attacking midfielder on occasion.

-Mbeumo is a product of the Troyes academy, and began his senior career there in 2016 for the club's reserve team.
+Mbeumo trained in the Troyes academy, and began his senior career there in 2016.
+He was in the club's reserve team initially.
 He transferred to Brentford in 2019, and was a member of their squad which gained promotion to the Premier League in 2021.
 After making 242 appearances for Brentford over six seasons, Mbeumo joined Manchester United in July 2025.

-Although he had been capped by France at youth international level, Mbeumo decided to represent Cameroon, and made his senior international debut for them in 2022.
+Although he had been capped by France at youth international level, Mbeumo decided to represent Cameroon.
+He made his senior international debut for them in 2022.
 At the end of that year, he was included in Cameroon's FIFA World Cup squad, playing in three matches.

+Early life

+Bryan Tetsadong Marceau Mbeumo was born on 7 August 1999 in Avallon, Yonne, France.

 Club career

 Troyes

 A left-footed winger with a preference for playing on the right, Mbeumo joined Troyes at the age of 14.
 He graduated to the club's reserve team in the 2016–17 season.
 He was in the Troyes U-19 team which won the 2018 Coupe Gambardella, scoring twice in the final at the Stade de France.

 Mbeumo made his senior debut for the club in a 1–0 Ligue 1 win over Metz on 17 February 2018, and made three further appearances during the 2017–18 season, which culminated in Troyes' relegation to Ligue 2.
 Mbeumo became a first-team regular in the 2018–19 season, making 40 appearances and scoring 11 goals.
 Troyes reached the Ligue 2 promotion play-off semi-finals.
 He departed the Stade de l'Aube in August 2019, having made 46 senior appearances, and scoring 12 goals.